 Assessment for this GCSE is made up of two exams, worth 30% each and coursework worth 40%

-Teachers in the Faculty: M, S, Butler (Director) Ms Chloe Phippen (Deputy director / Head of Media) Mrs Claire Williams, Mrs Erica Robinson, Mr Chris Davies, Mr Jordan Taylor and Ms L Foster (also assistant Head Teacher).
+Teachers in the Faculty: Ms Sally Butler (Director of English) Ms Chloe Phippen (Deputy Director of English/Director of Media) Mrs Claire Williams, Mrs Erica Robinson, Mr Robert Reid, Miss Alex Talbot, Ms L Foster (Assistant Head Teacher).